 - We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENCO, and discuss how their child is progressing.
-Parents/carers can contact staff members directly, or through the school office: adminoffice@sparsholt.hants.sch.uk or 01962 776264 - There will be an opportunity to meet with parents or have a written report at least termly. - If your child has an Education, Health and Care Plan (EHCP) or Statement of SEN, then there are legal requirements for at least one formal meeting each year (the Annual Review) organised by the SENCO and attended by parents/carers, teachers and outside agencies involved in the student's education
+Parents/carers can contact staff members via the school office: adminoffice@sparsholt.hants.sch.uk or 01962 776264. - There will be an opportunity to meet or have a written report at least termly. - If your child has an Education, Health and Care Plan (EHCP), then there are legal requirements for at least one formal meeting each year (the Annual Review) organised by the SENCO and attended by parents/carers, teachers and where appropriate, outside agencies involved in the pupil's education.